mrtoy-me/esphome-test/components/tas5805m/README.md

     components: [ tas5805m ]
 ```

-## Follow the this example YAML for configuration
+## Follow this example YAML for configuration
 ## Note that esp32 board, !secrets , psram configuration (if required)
 ## and most importantly GPIO pins will need to be configured according to your hardware
 ```